 Rigorous Derivation via Itô Calculus

-The heuristic derivation discretized the SDE, Taylor-expanded, and took limits — producing the right answer but without controlling error terms or justifying the interchange of limits and integrals.
+The heuristic derivation discretized the SDE, Taylor-expanded, and took limits.
+It produced the right answer, but without controlling error terms or justifying the interchange of limits and integrals.
 This section derives the same equation rigorously using Itô calculus.

 What Is Itô Calculus?

-Ordinary calculus assumes smooth paths: differentiation and the chain rule require the function to have well-defined derivatives.
-Brownian motion \(\mathbf{w}(t)\) violates this — its sample paths are continuous but nowhere differentiable.
-Writing \(d\mathbf{w}/dt\) is meaningless, so expressions like \(d\mathbf{x} = \mathbf{f}\,dt + g\,d\mathbf{w}\) cannot be interpreted through classical calculus.
+Ordinary calculus assumes smooth paths: differentiation and the chain rule require well-defined derivatives.
+Brownian motion \(\mathbf{w}(t)\) violates this assumption; its sample paths are continuous but nowhere differentiable.
+Writing \(d\mathbf{w}/dt\) is meaningless, so expressions such as \(d\mathbf{x} = \mathbf{f}\,dt + g\,d\mathbf{w}\) cannot be interpreted through classical calculus.

 Itô calculus resolves this by redefining integration rather than differentiation: